Skip to content

 • MCP connection selection for tool-enabled execution

-• real-time visibility into retrieved context and tool usage
+• real-time visibility into retrieved context, reasoning, and tool usage

 • one conversational surface for both chain-style and agentic patterns